MassStarvation01/Anaya_Portfolio/Midterm_Task-2/README.md

 Eliminate Duplicates

-Remove any duplicate records to ensure data consistency.
+Remove any duplicate rows to ensure data consistency.

-## STEP 2 – Data Transformation
+## Step 2 – Data Transformation
 Clean the Salary Estimate Column

-In Power Query, select the Salary Estimate column.
+Select the Salary Estimate column.

+Use:
-Use Transform > Extract > Text Before Delimiter to remove content after the opening parenthesis (.
+Transform > Extract > Text Before Delimiter to remove any content after the opening parenthesis (.

-Create Minimum and Maximum Salary Columns
+Create Min Salary and Max Salary Columns

+Go to:
-Use Add Column > Column from Examples to extract Min Salary and Max Salary values from the cleaned Salary Estimate column.
+Add Column > Column from Examples to extract minimum and maximum salary values from the cleaned Salary Estimate column.

-Add Role Type Classification
+Add a Role Type Classification Column

+Use:
-Navigate to Add Column > Custom Column and create a new column to categorize job titles into types such as Data Scientist, Data Analyst, Data Engineer, etc.
+Add Column > Custom Column
+to categorize job titles into roles like Data Scientist, Data Analyst, Data Engineer, etc.

 Split the Location Column

 Select the Location column.

+Use:
-Use Transform > Split Column by Delimiter (comma) to divide it into separate components (e.g., City and State).
+Transform > Split Column by Delimiter
+(using a comma ,) to divide it into separate components (e.g., City and State).

 Standardize Location Names

-Add a Custom Column to update and standardize location values, replacing full state names (e.g., “New Jersey”) with abbreviations (e.g., “NJ”).
+Create a custom column to replace full state names with their abbreviations, such as:

+"New Jersey" → "NJ"

+"California" → "CA"

 Filter Out Invalid Data

-Remove entries with negative values in the Competitors and Industry columns.
+Remove rows with negative values in the Competitors and Industry columns.

-Clean Company Name Column
+Clean the Company Name Column

+Use:
-Use Transform > Replace Values or Remove Text to eliminate unwanted characters or strings from the Company Name field (e.g., remove ratings or symbols).
+Transform > Replace Values or Remove Text to eliminate unnecessary characters or strings (e.g., ratings, symbols) from company names.

 ## STEP 3 – Screenshots